Prodigy (rapper): Def Squad

 On The Infamous track "The Infamous Prelude", Prodigy made remarks about rappers who rap about "smoking weed" and talk about "space shit".
 Def Squad took offense from this, but the feud was settled when Prodigy and Keith Murray met at a video shoot.
 The feud was rekindled when Prodigy again referenced "space shit" in his appearance on LL Cool J's "I Shot Ya" which also featured Murray.
 Murray saw Prodigy at a club one night and punched him.
 Prodigy recalled the altercation and threatened Murray in the song "In the Long Run" on Hell on Earth.
 Murray released a song "Call My Name" on his Enigma album dissing Mobb Deep.
 The feud seemed to die down until Prodigy dissed Murray again in his 2004 song "Bad Blood."
 Murray has responded with numerous songs since.
 The feud has since died down, with the two sharing a photograph together with Busta Rhymes on social media.
 On Twitter, The reconciliation was confirmed by Prodigy in response to the photo not long after.

+Jay-Z

+Prodigy's issues with Jay-Z began when he took offense to a lyric on the 1998 single, "Money, Cash, Hoes", which Jay rapped, "It's like New York's been soft ever since Snoop came through and crush the building", alluding to a scene where Snoop Dogg kicked down several landmarks and skyscrapers around New York City on the music video for the East Coast diss track, "New York, New York", which Tragedy Khadafi, Capone-N-Noreaga and Mobb Deep responded to with "LA, LA".

+During Hot 97's annual Summer Jam festival in June 2001, Jay reignited the feud by performing an unfinished acapella version of "Takeover", and while appearing on stage with Michael Jackson, displayed photos of Prodigy during his childhood years taking lessons at a dance studio (including one with him wearing the notable "Thriller" leather jacket, also worn by Jackson in the song's music video).
+He references this, rapping, "When I was pushin' weight, back in '88, you was a ballerina, I got them pictures, I seen ya.
+Then, you dropped "Shook Ones", switched your demeanor.
+Well, we don't believe you.
+You need more people."

+With the release of Mobb Deep's Infamy on December 11, 2001, three months after The Blueprint, the tracks, "Crawlin'" and "The Learning (Burn)", contained disses toward Jay-Z in response.
+Especially from Prodigy, rapping "You let me get my hands on you so I'm takin' advantage, and that shit that you pulled ain't do me no damage.
+You don't know me, nigga, but we 'bout to change that shit.
+Wrap that nigga up like a package".

+The feud continued on with more disses from both parties: Jay-Z on "Hovi Baby" and Mobb Deep's Amerikaz Nightmare and various mixtape freestyles.
+It had since died down soon after.